Sagar3195/Streamlit-hello-app/README.md

 # Streamlit-hello-app
-Our first streamlit app deployed on heroku.
+Our first streamlit hello app deployed on heroku.